-- 23. What is the diagnosis of a 13-year-old female who has a karyotype that reveals an absent homologous X chromosome with only a single X chromosome present?
+- 23. A 13-year-old female has a karyotype that reveals an absent homologous X chromosome with only a single X chromosome present.
 Her features include a short stature, widely spaced nipples, and a reduced carrying angle at the elbow.
+What is her diagnosis?

 - a.
 Down syndrome

-- b.
-Cri du chat syndrome
+- b. cri du chat syndrome

 - c.
-Turner syndrome
+Turner's syndrome

 - d.
-Klinefelter syndrome
+Klinefelter's syndrome

-Turner syndrome is characterized by short stature, female genitalia, webbed neck, shield-like chest with underdeveloped breasts and widely spaced nipples, and imperfectly developed ovaries.
+Turner's syndrome is characterized by short stature, webbed neck, shield-like chest with underdeveloped breasts and widely spaced nipples, and imperfectly developed ovaries.
 Down syndrome is characterized by distinctive characteristics: low nasal bridge, epicanthal folds, protruding tongue, and low-set ears.
 Cri du chat syndrome is characterized by low birth weight, severe mental retardation, microcephaly (smaller than normal head size), and heart defects.
-Klinefelter syndrome is characterized by small testes, some development of the breasts, sparse body hair, and long limbs.
+Klinefelter's syndrome is characterized by small testes, some development of the breasts, sparse body hair, and long limbs.

 REF: p.
-46, Table 2-1
+47, Table 2-1

 - 24. The gradual increase in height among the human population over the past 100 years is an example of:

 - a. a polygenic trait.

 - b. a multifactorial trait.

 - c. crossing over.

-- d. recombination.
+d. recombination.